What is Regression Testing? Test Cases (Example)

 Avo Assure

-• Autogenerate test cases with a 100% no-code approach
+• Autogenerates test cases with a 100% no-code approach

-• Test across the web, desktop, mobile, ERP applications, Mainframes, associated emulators, and more with a single solution.
+• Tests across the web, desktop, mobile, and ERP applications.
+You can also test across Mainframes, associated emulators, and more with a single solution.

-• Execute test cases in a single VM independently or in parallel with Smart Scheduling
+• Executes test cases in a single VM independently or in parallel with smart scheduling

-• Integrate with Jira, Jenkins, ALM, QTest, Salesforce, Sauce Labs, TFS, etc.
+• Integrates with Jira, Jenkins, ALM, QTest, Salesforce, Sauce Labs, TFS, etc.

 Visit Avo Assure >>